mejasonatkinson/playground-docker/docker-in-100-seconds--fireship.md

 Docker is for packaging software into containers to run reliably in any enviroment.

-This answers the question how do you replicate the enviroment you are using so all the delevopers are looking at the same thing and the same problems.
+This answers the question how do you replicate the enviroment you are using, so all the delevopers are looking at the same thing and the same problems.

-Options:
+There accouple of options:

-- virtual machine
+- virtual machines
-- host machine
+- host machines
 - docker containers (shared kernal)

 Docker contains:

-- dockerfile
+- a dockerfile
-- image
+- a docker image
-- container
+- a docker container

-Inside dockerfile
+Inside a **dockerfile**

-Use FROM
+Use FROM for OS/Version

-FROM ubuntu:20.04
+`FROM ubuntu:20.04`

 Use RUN for terminal commands

-RUN apt-get install sl
+`RUN apt-get install sl`

 Use ENV for enviroment variables

-ENV PORT=8080
+`ENV PORT=8080`

 Use CMD for default command

-CMD ["echo", "Docker is easy"]
+`CMD ["echo", "Docker is easy"]`

-Then run:
+Then in the terminal type:

-docker build -t myapp ./
+`docker build -t myapp ./`

 -t = name tag
 ./ = path to dockerfile

-And:
+This will create/build the docker.

+Then in the terminal type:

-docker run myapp
+`docker run myapp`

+This will run the docker.